 Colombo Martinborough

 One of my favourite vineyards, to which I went back twice!
-Colombo Martinborough settled on the far end of the Martinborough wine area, with a great outdoor area.
+Colombo Martinborough is settled on the far end of the Martinborough wine area, with a great outdoor area.
 In summer, it’s the perfect place to enjoy a glass (or two) accompanied by their tasty pizza.
 Here, you can choose between a regular wine tasting and flights of 4 or 6 wines.
 We opted for a flight of 4 to share ($20).
 Again, one of the tastiest ones was their Rose!

 Alana Estate

-A premium boutique winery, situated at the entrance to Martinborough.
+A premium boutique winery situated at the entrance to Martinborough.
 Alana got a great laid-back, intimate atmosphere, which allowed us to taste the wines seated outdoors.
 I would recommend adding Alana Estate to your Martinborough Wine Tour!

 Haythornthwaite Wines